DinodC/backtesting-mean-reverting-strategy/01_backtesting_trading_strategy.md

 id = ['sp500', 'sp400', 'sp1000']
 ```

-Set the pages we want to scrape S&P indices data from https://en.wikipedia.org.
+Set the pages we want to scrape S&P indices data from Wikipedia.
 Note that page for S&P 600 list of constituents does not exists.
 However, we can deduce the list from S&P 1000 which is just a combination of the S&P 400 and S&P 600.

 ```python